• Skip to primary navigation

 This post contains affiliate links.
 As an Amazon associate I earn qualifying purchases.
 Click here for more about this policy.

 My High Protein Oatmeal recipe is one of my most popular (and delicious) recipes on this website!
-I love oatmeal for breakfast but from a nutrition standpoint, oatmeal is a an incomplete meal as it lacks protein and healthy fat.
+I love oatmeal for breakfast, but from a nutrition standpoint, oatmeal is an incomplete meal as it lacks protein and healthy fat.
 This is a common mistake I see my client over 35 making with their breakfasts.

 This healthy berry oatmeal protein bake checks all the boxes by giving you the RIGHT balance of protein, fat and carbs so you stay fuller longer through the morning with good energy!